halliefuchs/halliefuchs.github.io/README.md

 <iframe width="800" height="600" scrolling="no" frameborder="no" src="https://fusiontables.google.com/embedviz?q=select+col0+from+1BdB3zrCNgAuw4ZIYljuO4C2PK_wkgi2H_HWaLVFK&amp;viz=MAP&amp;h=false&amp;lat=40.611763021878744&amp;lng=-75.37430300880737&amp;t=1&amp;z=11&amp;l=col0&amp;y=2&amp;tmplt=3&amp;hml=ONE_COL_LAT_LNG"></iframe>

+# Chartbuilder

-# Undergraduate Enrollment at Lehigh University
+## Undergraduate Enrollment at Lehigh University

 This bar chart displays the percent of undergraduate students at Lehigh University enrolled in each college (2016).
 I created this visualization using chartbuilder, data courtesy of The Office of Institutional Research at Lehigh.

 ![chartbuilder_bargraph_practice](https://github.com/halliefuchs/halliefuchs.github.io/blob/master/Undergraduate_Enrollment_at_Lehigh_University_Percent_Undergraduate_Enrollment__chartbuilder-2.png?raw=true)

-# Undergraduate Enrollment at Lehigh University by College
+## Undergraduate Enrollment at Lehigh University by College

 This line graph tracks the total number of undergraduate students enrolled in the Arts and Science, Bussiness, and Engineering colleges over a ten year period at Lehigh Univeristy.
 I made this graph using Chartbuilder.
 I predicted that each line would have a growth trend, but in reality the trends varied depending on the year.

 ![chartbuilder_linegraph_practice](https://github.com/halliefuchs/halliefuchs.github.io/blob/master/Undergraduate_Enrollment_at_Lehigh_University__Arts_&_Science_Business__Engineering__chartbuilder-2.png?raw=true)

-# Timeline of the Rio de Janeiro 2016 Summer Olympics
+# TimelineJS: Rio de Janeiro 2016 Summer Olympics

 I made this interactive timeline on the progression of the 2016 summer olympics using TimelineJS.
 Check it out!